LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 {:start="4"}

-1. In order to configure the skills further and define which Objects each skill can view (along with other Skill-specific definitions), click on the “Configure Skills” link under “Advanced Settings.”
+1. In order to configure the skills further and define which objects each skill can view (along with other Skill-specific definitions), click on the “Configure Skills” link under “Advanced Settings.”
 2. The full list of the ‘Selected skills’ will be shown (The skills you selected from the previous screen).

 ![](/img/sfdc 7.png)